DC Restaurant Group Says It Will Pay Employees to Get Covid-19 Vaccines

 “It’s just the right thing to do.
 You have employees who have to choose between going to work and making money and their health,” says Knead cofounder, Jason Berry.
 “Even if you’re strictly looking at it from a business perspective, not an ethical one, you’ll spend less money keeping your employees healthy than, say, closing a section of your restaurant because an employee gets sick.”

 Berry and fellow cofounder Michael Reginbogin say the group is working closely with the Restaurant Association of Metropolitan Washington for updates on when vaccines will be available for essential workers in the District, and National Harbor where Succotash is located (the current estimate is early February for DC).
 Under Knead’s plan, tipped employees and hourly staff will get four hours of minimum wage or higher (around $60 to $80), while salaried staff will get a bonus day of paid time off.
-All employees will get paid time off to get the vaccine if their appointments fall during work hours.

 While restaurants are shuttering across the country, Knead plans to double its footprint this year.
 Its expansion will come from a combination of growing current brands, like Dupont’s forthcoming Lil’ Succotash burger and sandwich shop with chef Ed Lee, and developing and growing partnerships, such as two new locations of New York City-based Mah Ze Dahr bakery at National Landing and in Dupont.
 The latter neighborhood is where Knead is focusing much of its energy, with five restaurants slated to open by May.
 That list includes two Mexican concepts—Tu Taco and Tex-Mex spot Mi Casa—with Knead culinary director Roberto Santibañez, plus a pizza joint, Kneadza Pizza.